 After the Colonoscopy

 You will spend some time in the recovery ward after the procedure.
 You will recover quickly from the anaesthetic, but your memory may be affected and you may not recall what Dr Ramsay discusses with you after the procedure.
 For this reason an appointment may be made for you to attend the surgeon’s rooms so that the results of your colonoscopy and treatment recommendations can be fully discussed.
-Alternatively the results will be communicated to you by letter.
+Alternatively the results will be communicated to you by letter and/or telephone.
 A detailed report is always sent to your local doctor.

 After the procedure, It is possible that you may have: